mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 In `Edit Mode`, a table cell provides additional functionality and interactions to users. `Edit Mode` is toggled by double-clicking on a cell.
 However, certain data types could have different interactions.
 Once specific controls for each data type are introduced, this needs to be further defined.

+#### Text or Numeric Types

 For the implementation of this spec, we should consider the following notes regarding the editing of text and numeric types:

 1. User enters `Select Mode` by clicking on any cell.
 2. While in `Select Mode`, pressing the `delete` or `backspace` key will delete the cell state and convert it to a `NULL` value.
 3. In `Select Mode`, if the user presses any key other than `delete` or `backspace`, the cell enters `edit mode`.
 4. While in `Edit Mode`, pressing `delete` or `backspace` will delete the text inside the cell by removing one character at a time or a selection of characters.

+#### Boolean Type

-In the case of boolean types, the behavior should be implemented as follows:
+In the case of boolean types, consider the following:

-1. Consider that the `checkbox` is smaller than the cell, so clicking outside the `checkbox` would select the cell, and pressing `delete` would make the cell `NULL.`
+- Consider that the `checkbox` is smaller than the cell, so clicking outside the `checkbox` would select the cell, and pressing `delete` would make the cell `NULL.`
-2. Clicking inside the `checkbox` would toggle the value of the checkbox, similar to spreadsheets.
+- Clicking inside the `checkbox` would toggle the value of the checkbox, similar to spreadsheets.

+#### With Dropdown Enabled

+Certain column configurations will display a dropdown when editing the contents of a cell.
+For example, a column with a single-column foreign key constraint will show a record selector dropdown when in edit mode.

+In the case of cells with dropdown enabled, consider the following:

+- If no record is selected the cell content should be `NULL`
+- To set content of the cell as `NULL` the user can press the `delete` key while the cell is in `select mode`.
+- To set content of the cell as `NULL` the user can deselect a selected record from the record selector, by clicking on a selected item and then closing the dropdown.

+- `Select Mode`

 ## Related Discussions